Top of page

 When a child has lymphoma: practicalities

-This information is about some of the practical concerns you might have if your child has lymphoma.
 We have separate information about lymphoma in children, which explains what lymphoma is and how it might be treated.
 We also have information for teens and young adults who have been diagnosed with lymphoma.

 On this page

-What treatment will my child have?
+What treatment will my child be offered?

-Where will my child have treatment?
+Where will my child have lymphoma treatment?

 Your child’s education